Mohammed-Khamis99/AWS-Projects/WordPress Scalable and Resilient Architecture on AWS/README.md

 ![Image](https://github.com/user-attachments/assets/b8657a0e-12c0-44e9-a0d7-42d6e4d7f11c)

 ### STEP 2
-*Create the Launch Template*
+- *Create the Launch Template*

-*Add Userdata*
+*Add Userdata*.
-At this point we need to add the configuration which will build the instance Enter the user data below into the User Data box
+At this point we need to add the configuration which will build the instance Enter the user data below into the User Data box.

 ```
 #!/bin/bash -xe